What’s the first thing that comes to mind when you provide care for a patient?

 Doctors agree that giving immediate and effective treatment is the #1 priority.
 Even better, if it is something you can prevent and treat in its early stages.

-But to carry out these processes manually is exhausting.
+But carrying out these processes manually is exhausting.
+Especially when you’re drowning in paperwork and reports.

 Challenges faced by healthcare professionals